andrei1994rus/time-react/README.md

 # time-react
 ---
 Test React App.
-This app counts time with an interval of 1 second.
+This app counts time with an interval of 1 second and has button.
+This button is used to turn on/off output time.

 ---